-Software engineers apply scientific and mathematical principles in order to create computer software and solve problems
+Software engineers apply scientific and mathematical principles to create computer software and solve problems

-The role also covers writing diagnostic programs and designing and writing code for operating systems and software to ensure efficiency.
-When required, you'll make recommendations for future developments.
+You may also write diagnostic programs and design and write code for operating systems and software to ensure efficiency.
+Making recommendations for future developments where required.

 As a software engineer, you'll need to: